 Building, widening and maintaining roads and railways are activities that have to be planned well in advance.
 We use two strategic traffic and transport models to help us produce long-term forecasts: the National Model System (LMS) and the Dutch Regional Model (NRM).
 Rijkswaterstaat manages and develops these models on behalf of the Ministry of Infrastructure and Water Management.

 The ministry uses these models to calculate the capacity needed on our main roads, waterways and rail networks every few years.
-The results are incorporated in the National Market and Capacity Analysis (NMCA).
-Based on the results of these calculations and political considerations, the secretary then decides where to focus infrastructure investments on.
+The results are incorporated in the Integral Mobility Analysis.
+Based on the results of these calculations and political considerations, the ministry then decides where to focus infrastructure investments on.
 The various programmes and projects resulting from this decision-making process can be found in the Infrastructure Space and Transport Overview Multi-annual Plan (MIRT).

 Predict consequences of interventions

 The models are based on extensive surveys among citizens of the Netherlands in which they are asked about their mobility habits.
 We repeat these surveys every four years to ensure the models remain up to date.
-Information on the spatial layout of business parks and residential buildings and data on future road projects are also used as input for the models.
+Information on the spatial developments, such as business parks and new residential areas, and data on future road projects are also used as input for the models.